 Holly swore under her breath.
 If only she’d waited a little longer, she could have attacked when he was actually sleeping…

-Estilian stated, “I will show no mercy, impostor.
-I will reduce your body to a crawling ruin.
+Estilian stated, “I will reduce your body to a crawling ruin.
 Your flesh will feed the nameless horrors that inhabit these lands.
 Thus far, I have guarded our passage with an aegis obscura—an arcane ward that renders us invisible from the soul-devouring forces that occupy these lands.
 You will enjoy it no longer, Holly.
-I will break you down, and the pain will devour your wretched mind.
 You will swim through the depths of madness, before gnashing fangs and yellowed claws tear you apart.
 There are predators here, Holly.
 As big as a yurt and quiet as a mouse.”

 Cold sweat ran down her brow.
 Was he serious?
 Had he been protecting her from a case of the crazies and some giant creepy-crawlies?
-That meant that even if she killed him, she’d have to fend for herself against a bunch of “nameless horrors.”
 She was strong as fuck, but if she had to grapple with a hungry monster, then—

 “I have learned from you, Holly.
 You have taught me the importance of toying with my prey.
 I offer you the choice between a bad end…and a worse one.”
 A delirious giggle slipped from his lips.
 “It feels intoxicating, this power over your fate.
 It feels…cathartic.”

 Peter’s face flashed through her mind.
 Her eyes steeled over.

 Estilian boomed out a guttural phrase—the air warped and bulged toward his mouth—then spat out a torrent of gray fog.
 It sped across the desert, swirling the sand into a hissing, rattling maelstrom.
 Holly crossed her arms, shielding her eyes from an onslaught of spellcraft.
 At first she tensed, expecting her flesh to be torn from her bones, then she realized it was just wind; nothing was happening to her except…except…

 you’re nothing you don’t deserve you don’t you don’t you don’t